FarronF/limerick-council-meetings/meetings/2020/06/15-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 9th March 2020.md

 address (not personal details) that has been allocated.
 Individual house numbers

 are not issued in this notification.
-This process was developed in the interest of--- 5
+This process was developed in the interest of
+---
+5

 governance and transparency in relation to the allocation of Council stock.
 Data